Updated September 4, 2018

 Here’s an overview of the modules:

 - Module 1: Build Your Platform

 - Module 8: Getting Reviews

 Mark’s experience & style.
 Mark is a former lawyer.
 He’s also authored many books, and marketed them successfully.
 He’s made hundreds of thousands of dollars doing so.
 He’s thorough, detailed, sensitive to the ethical / legal aspects of the process and knowledgeable.

 A focus on building your list.
 Everything Mark does revolves around his email list.
 This is incredibly smart (and something a lot of traditionally published find tricky to build because they are several steps removed from their readers).

 Success stories.
-There are multiple students who have shared that SP101 has helped them turn a corner.
+There are multiple students who have shared that SP101 has helped.
 Here is a sampling:

 In-depth information.
 The course is packed with information.
 There is a lot of information in this course.
 Have I said that?